BackupPC

 Cons

-• Steep learning curve: BackupPC can be complex to configure and manage, especially for novice users.
+• Steep learning curve: Snort 3 can be complex and difficult to use, especially for users without prior experience with NIPS systems.

 FAQ

-What is the difference between BackupPC and other backup software?
+What is the difference between Snort 2 and Snort 3?

 Installation Guide